giteshbibra/ARP---Fiat-600e/README.md

 ## Agenda:

-1.⁠ ⁠Project plan
+1.⁠ ⁠Project plan *- approved*

 2.⁠ ⁠⁠Topic modelling results

 3.⁠ ⁠⁠Potential customers of 500e, 600e and competitors

 4.⁠ ⁠⁠Questions

-  (a) Whether ChatGPT for AI generated personas is acceptable
+  (a) Whether ChatGPT for AI generated personas is acceptable *- approved*

     •⁠  ⁠If we use the chatgpt and not api, how should we add the process?

-  (b) Compilation of code into one file
+  (b) Compilation of code into one file - *link to GitHub repository*

-  (c) Report writing
+  (c) Report writing - *only on part you worked on, see email of Aug 5 by Philippe*

     •⁠  ⁠Writing only on what we worked on would seem very disjointed